 What Part of the Body Counts as Handball?

-Xem thêm : Best Football Stadiums For Away Fans
+Xem thêm : Romanian Football Stadiums

 The image above illustrates the parts of the body that are considered handball offenses (red) and those that are not (green).
 Hands and most of the arms are classified as handball, while the shoulders are not.